srikanthkvl/OpenSource_python/README.md

-This is my first read me file for opensoure proejct in python
+This is my first read me file for opensoure proejct in python.